 To order without umbrella just select AquaShade Base Complete.

 Yes, you might need an anchor to keep it in one location, depending on your wind conditions.
 The AquaBase has attachment points at both top and bottom to give several options and directions from which to anchor it so it doesn't continually move around the pool, of course some actually like that it will float around and mingle for you.

 Unfortunately most kids and even some adults (wink) see a toy.
 It is not designed to support standing, sitting, leaning, or to be used as a floatation aid.
 Once deployed it should be allowed to float untouched and provide shade.
 Kids should be supervised when using the Sun Defender.

 Yes, but you will want to purchase the optional insulation kit to increase its efficiency.
-The insulation kit will allow it to keep 20lbs of ice for about 8 hours depending on how much exposure time you have with the cap off.
+The insulation kit will allow it to keep drinks cool with 20lbs of ice for about 6-8 hours depending on how much exposure time you have with the cap off or water temperature.